 Making your own balsamic glaze is a cinch for seasoned cooks.
 But, if you are beginning your journey (or are in the middle of it, like me!) to becoming an avid home cook then you may not know about this delicious and easy way to turn basic balsamic vinegar into a culinary marvel.
 It is actually quite simple and just takes a little bit of time.

-I decided to try with a cheap bottle of balsamic vinegar that I’d had in the back of my cupboard being unused because of its inferior quality.
+I decided to try with a cheap bottle of balsamic vinegar that I’d had in the back of my cupboard being unused because I didn’t like the flavor very much.
 I have a more expensive, organic balsamic vinegar that I use for my other homemade dressings.
 But, I figured if I could turn that cheap version of balsamic vinegar into something delicious then this technique must be something special!

 Here’s what you will need.

 - 1 1/2 cups or 375 ml of balsamic vinegar